Computing integral points on X_ns^+(p): Modular curves, nearest cusps and q-parameters

 Let~$G$ be a subgroup of $\GL_2(\Z/N\Z)$ containing ${-I}$.
 We denote by~$X_G$ the associated modular curve.
 It corresponds to the $G$-invariant subfield of the field ${\Q(\zeta_N)\bigl(X(N)\bigr)}$.
 The constant subfield of this field is ${\Q(\zeta_N)^{\det G}}$, where ${\det:\GL_2(\Z/N\Z)\to(\Z/N\Z)^\times}$ is the determinant, and we identify $(\Z/N\Z)^\times$ with the Galois group $\gal(\Q(\zeta_N)/\Q)$.
 In particular, if ${\det G=(\Z/N\Z)^\times}$ then the constant subfield is~$\Q$ and the corresponding modular curve~$X_G$ is defined (that is, has a geometrically irreducible model) over~$\Q$.

 For a subgroup~$H$ of $(\Z/N\Z)^\times$ put

 In particular, ${G_{(\Z/N\Z)^\times}=G}$ and ${G_1=G\cap\SL_2(\Z/N\Z)}$.
-If~$H$ is contained in $\det G$, then the subfield of $\Q(\zeta_N\bigl(X(N)\bigr)$ stabilized by~$G_H$ is $K(X_G)$, where ${K=\Q(\zeta_N)^H}$.
+If~$H$ is contained in $\det G$, then the subfield of $\Q(\zeta_N)\bigl(X(N)\bigr)$ stabilized by~$G_H$ is $K(X_G)$, where ${K=\Q(\zeta_N)^H}$.

 \begin{remark} Let~$M_N$ be the subset of the abelian group $(\Z/N\Z)^2$ consisting of the elements of exact order~$N$.
-Then the set of cusps of the modular curve $X_G$ stays in natural one-to-one correspondence with the set ${G_1\backslash M_N}$ of orbits of the natural (left) action of~$G_1$ on $M_N$ \cite[Lemma~2.3]{BI11}.
-Formally, we do not need this property of cusps in the present article, but it provides a nice ``visual'' presentation of the cusps; we shall use it in Section~\ref{scpu}.
+Then the set of cusps of the modular curve $X_G$ is in natural one-to-one correspondence with the set ${G_1\backslash M_N}$ of orbits of the natural left action of~$G_1$ on $M_N$ \cite[Lemma~2.3]{BI11}.

 The cusps are defined over the cyclotomic field $\Q(\zeta_N)$.
 Identifying the groups ${\gal\bigl(\Q(\zeta_N)/\Q\bigr)}$ and ${(\Z/N\Z)^\times}$, the natural left action of ${(\Z/N\Z)^\times}$ on the set ${G_1\backslash M_N}$ coincides with the Galois action on the cusps.
-Hence, if~$H$ is a subgroup of $(\Z/N\Z)^\times$ then the set of $H$-orbits of cusps stands in a one-to-one correspondence with (left) $G_H$-orbits on $M_N$. \end{remark}
+Hence, if~$H$ is a subgroup of $(\Z/N\Z)^\times$ then the set of $H$-orbits of cusps stands in a one-to-one correspondence with left $G_H$-orbits on $M_N$. \end{remark}